-Ezekiel 28:15 goes on to say that Lucifer was created perfect (as far as everything that could be given a spirit being from the start, which of course does not include character!) from day one.
-He, however, indulged himself into thinking contrary to our Maker's will (stinking thinking) to the point where he sinned and rebelled!
+Verse 15 of Ezekeil 28 goes on to say that Lucifer was created perfect (as far as everything that could be given a spirit being from the start, which of course does not include character!) from day one.
+He, however, indulged himself into thinking contrary to God's will to the point where he sinned and rebelled!
 The devil, at one time, was one of only two cherubs who covered the very throne of the universe (Ezekiel 28:14).
 The question becomes why does our Maker put up with Satan's continuing evil influences on mankind (Ephesians 2:2; 2 Corinthians 4:4; Job 1 - 2)?

-Although this can't be directly proven from Scripture, I believe reasonable deductions from the Biblical evidence can be made on this subject.
-By allowing evil to exist, our Father isn't merely trying to prove something to mankind, but also to all the created beings of the universe.
-Since people, or even the angels, won't necessarily take God's word for it on faith that some other way of life besides His works, He has allowed people to live and experience other ways of life.
+Although this cannot be directly proven from Scripture, I believe reasonable deductions from the Biblical evidence can be made on this subject.
+By allowing evil to exist, our Father is not merely trying to prove something to mankind, but also to all the created beings of the universe.
+Since people, or even the angels, will not necessarily take God's word for it on faith that some other way of life besides His works, He has allowed people to live and experience other ways of life.
 Here, this becomes a type of self-inflicted misery, but then people feel like blaming him for the evils their free choices brought upon them.

 Presumably, a similar issue came up among the angels.
 Satan attacked the Creator and his character, and got one-third of the angels (Revelation 12:9) to side with him.
 These angels, like many of us humans, didn't trust God or have faith in his revealed will as a loving and unselfish Being.
 He is presently allowing these spirit beings (the demons) to learn, along with humanity, that disobeying his laws is not a successful or happy way to live.